Ultramarine (novel): Summary of the story

 Eventually, Dana Hilliot makes up his mind: he will go ashore and enjoy himself — he does not care anymore.
 He wants to be « a man, a hell of a fellow like Andy », and feels that « Janet wouldn’t mind that ».
 This will secure his acceptance by « the community », Dana Hilliot feels: he wants to be one of them, and whoring is part of the process.
 Dana yearns to be « the hero, the monster ».
 When Dana is given two letters addressed to him — one from his mother and one from Janet — he chooses not to read the latter, as if his girlfriend were trying to check on him and to talk him out of his decision to go ashore.
 Dana says: « My mind was made up.
 And suddenly I hated her for the letter! ».

 When ashore in a Japanese port, Dana Hilliot meets a German seaman and they spend a good deal of the night drinking together, talking in English and German, and getting terribly drunk.
 The locals only get a cursory look: « A native came from behind the counter [of the bar] like a spider from under his leaf ».
 Indeed, the local population are reduced to the role of attending staff, whether they are male (bartenders, waiters, rickshaw runners, etc.) or female (prostitutes).
 At an advanced stage of the night, Dana is taken by « a pimp » to a brothel-cum-bar-cum-nightclub.
 Dana is soon dancing with an attractive European prostitute who claims to be a Russian refugee.
 When he remembers Janet's letter, Dana Hilliot cannot do the deed: he staggers out of the bar in order to take a breath of fresh air and to read his girl's letter.

 As he sits down in another bar, Dana realises that he has lost it, which makes him feel miserable and sinful.
 (In fact, Dana gave the letter to the German sailor for him to read it, but he did not, and merely put it in his pocket.)
 When Dana goes back to the brothel, he finds Olga (the Russian girl) dancing with...Andy.
-The morning after, the cook boasts that he made love to Olga.
+The morning after, the cook boasts that he had sex with Olga.
 The charm, if charm there was, is broken, and the desire to ‘sin’ is gone: Dana Hilliot has become an adult.
 Dana Hilliot now feels that he must push his conflict with Andy to its limit: why not kill him by pushing him overboard, he muses.